Become a retail sales management professional.

 CollegeAmerica is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC), a nationally recognized accrediting agency.

 “If I can explain it in one word, I am content, and happy, and comfortable.
 I know it’s because of my degrees I was able to be where I’m at today.
-If it weren’t for my degrees, I think I would still being doing housekeeping.”
+If it weren’t for my degrees, I think I would still be doing housekeeping.”

 - Shannon Ayzie